 CodeName One is just one of the latest frameworks making it easier for developers to create multiple versions of their apps.
 Though a relative newcomer to the mobile app framework market, it has amassed over 200,00 SDK downloads and has been highly praised for easily transforming Java into mobile-ready code.
-Codename One has even developed a Maker tool which allows non-developers and novices to create their own apps without requiring any knowledge of code.
+Codename One has even developed a Maker tool that allows non-developers and novices to create their own apps without requiring any knowledge of code.

 As it is Java-based, the framework would be best for Java developers.
-For instance, an Android developer seeking entry into the Apple App Store could use Codename One to transform their app into an iOS-ready one.
+For instance, an Android app developer seeking entry into the Apple App Store could use Codename One to transform their app into an iOS-ready one.

 Best for: Java and Android developers

-Trigger.io describes itself as ‘the simplest way to build amazing mobile apps’.
-The framework uses real native UI components and utilises a vast selection of APIs with simple out-the-box functionality.
+Trigger.io describes itself as ‘the simplest way to build amazing mobile apps.
+The framework uses real native UI components and utilizes a vast selection of APIs with simple out-the-box functionality.
 This means instead of endlessly tweaking APIs to work with your app, some of the work is already done for you.
 It also prides itself on fostering faster workflows because web/mobile web code can be reused in the creation of native apps.